avnet-iotconnect/iotc-azurertos-stm32-u5/IoTConnect/docs/QUICKSTART.md

 * A device fingerprint needs to be generated from the certificate.
   * Copy the Device Certificate from the console, including the BEGIN and END lines.
   * Paste the contents into the X509 Cert field at [this web site](https://www.samltool.com/fingerprint.php).
 (Optionally you can use openssl to print the device fingerprint, but this is outside the scope of this guide.)
-  * Leave the "Algorithum" selection at the default, press "Calculate Fingerprint" and copy/save the Fingerprint field for later use.
+  * Leave the "Algorithm" selection at the default SHA1, press "Calculate Fingerprint" and copy/save the Fingerprint field for later use.
 * Copy the generated DUID displayed and save for later use.

 ## IoTConnect Device Template Setup